Advertiser Disclosure

 Monthly Billing

-The amount of money a lender can advance a business will largely depend on the borrower’s average monthly billing.
-This does not refer to the average amount the business pays in bills per month; rather, it refers to how much the company receives from its customers in a month.
+The amount of money a lender can advance a business depends largely on the borrower’s average monthly billing.
+This does not refer to the average amount the business pays in bills per month; instead, it refers to the amount the company receives from its customers in a month.

 The lender will want to know that the business’s monthly income is sufficient to cover the loan amount should the project client fail to pay.